 Our clients frequently ask us:

 My vehicle is insured, so why do I need a truck lawyer if I get into an accident?

 The answer is that insurance companies represent the interests of their company.
 They often leave victims unprotected through abusive strategies, such as forcing them to sign low-paying indemnities when they’re still in a state of shock.

-That’s why a claim or lawsuit related to a truck accident in San Antonio should be handled by an expert legal team, such as George Salinas Accident Lawyers.
+That’s why a claim or lawsuit related to a truck accident in San Antonio should be handled by an expert legal team, such as George Salinas Injury Lawyers.
 With us, your case will be in the best hands.